-Some European representations of Māori, such as Goldie’s portraits or Elsdon Best’s writings, showed a nostalgia for a noble race that was presumed to have vanished or to be dying out.
+Some European representations of Māori, such as C. F. Goldie’s portraits or Elsdon Best’s writings, showed a nostalgia for a noble race that was presumed to have vanished or to be dying out.
 However, the Māori population increased twelvefold during the 20th century and Māori were 15% of the total New Zealand population in 2013.
 This remarkable recovery strengthened Māori demands for more equal treatment by state agencies.
-From the late 1960s Māori activists such as the young, urban-based Ngā Tamatoa movement, and also traditional Māori groups such as the Kīngitanga, called for the right to live as Māori within New Zealand society.
+From the late 1960s Māori activists such as the young, urban-based Ngā Tamatoa movement, as well as more traditional Māori groups such as the Kīngitanga, called for the right to live as Māori within New Zealand society.
 The Pākehā anti-racist movement supported these calls.

 British historian Simon Schama was struck by the relations between Māori and non-Māori when he visited New Zealand in 2010.
 ‘Maori, and the descendants of intermarriages that go back deep into the 19th century, are to be found in every leading walk of life in the country.
 Of course there have been serious problems of unequal social opportunity, of street gangs.
 But if there is anywhere in the post-colonial world where two cultural worlds truly live an engaged life alongside each other, it’s in New Zealand.’1

 From the 1970s New Zealand made a steadily stronger commitment to biculturalism – the idea that the Māori and Pākehā cultures could exist on equal terms.
 Major policy changes to reflect biculturalism were made by government departments and other state agencies.
-One of the most noticeable changes was made by the education system in response to declining use of the Māori language.
-By the 1970s this was in danger of disappearing and initiatives such as kōhanga reo (Māori-language pre-schools), kura (schools) and wānanga (universities) were set up to revive the language.
+One of the most noticeable changes was made by the education system in response to declining use of the Māori language, which was in danger of disappearing by the 1970s.
+In response, initiatives such as kōhanga reo (Māori-language pre-schools), kura (schools) and wānanga (universities) were set up to revive the language.